freeCodeCamp/freeCodeCamp/guide/english/android-development/core-components/index.md

 ## [Services](https://developer.android.com/guide/components/services)
-A _service_ is a component without user interface to perform long-running operations in the background.
+A _service_ is a component without a user interface, and is used to perform long-running operations in the background.
 There are two kinds of services:

 - _foreground_ services: they are strictly related to user's interaction (for example music playback), so it's harder for the system to kill them.
 - _background_ services: they are not directly related to user's activities, so they can be killed if more RAM is needed.

 ## [Broadcast receivers](https://developer.android.com/guide/components/broadcasts)
-A _broadcast receiver_ is another component without user interface (except an optional status bar notification) that lets the system to deliver events from/to the app, even when the latter hasn't been previously launched.
+A _broadcast receiver_ is another component without user interface (except an optional status bar notification) that provides a gateway for the system to deliver events from/to the app, even when the latter hasn't been previously launched.

 ## [Content providers](https://developer.android.com/guide/topics/providers/content-providers)
 A _content provider_ is a component used to manage a set of app data to share with other applications.
 Each item saved in the content provider is identified by a URI scheme.